 University of Florida, Maddie's Shelter Medicine Program, completed 2013

 Managed complicated structured data, for online publishing and other ventures, using XML, SQL, Java, PHP, Perl, AJAX, and other technologies

 Wrote tools to transform printed material into online version.

 Acted as chief architect of a science blogging indexing site which aims to provide order to the chaos of the science blogosphere

 Maintain blog about the stress response in mammals, canine behavior, canine domestication, shelter medicine, animal welfare, and other topics

-Assisted Dr. Anna Kukekova with her class for upper-level undergraduates.
+Assisted Dr. Anna Kukekova with her class for upper-level undergraduates, Behavior of Domestic Animals.
 Developed presentation topics for students, presented quizzes using student response system (iClicker), and lectured on shelter medicine and behavior problems in dogs and cats.
-Spring 2014.